influxdata/telegraf/plugins/outputs/mqtt/README.md

   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false

+  ## Batch messages in a topic
+  ## batch = false
-  ## Batch messages sent on a topic in a flush interval
+  ## Flag to determine if messages sent in a topic in a flush interval,
+  ## need to be batched into one message.
+  ## batch = true, batches the messages in a topic to one messages
+  ## batch = false, default behaviour
   # batch = false

   ## Data format to output.
   data_format = "influx"